 Response: The proposed text and future land use atlas amendment will contribute to improvements of the environmental and economic needs of the County.
 As evidenced by previous BCC discussion and proposed bond funded initiatives, housing and water quality/supply are at the epicenter of County priorities.
 With these proposed changes, workforce housing units within the Agricultural Reserve Tier will be constructed.
 Additionally, the transfer of density from Indian Trails Grove will allow for the conveyance and preservation of significant land that is anticipated to contribute to water supply/quality needs of the County residents.
-Therefore, approval of this one application would contribute to addressing the two top priorities of the Board of County Commissioners and contribute to good planning practices.
+Therefore, approval of this one application would contribute to good planning practices.